muhme/joomla-branches-tester/README.md

 * `uninstall` to remove Joomla Patch Tester from Joomla instance (default is `install`).
 * Joomla Patch Tester version number, e.g. `4.4.0`, if you need to install an older version (default is latest version).

-⚠️ Currently (September 2025) the following Patch Tester versions are usable:
+:warning: Currently (January 2026) the following Patch Tester versions are usable:
 * Joomla 4.2 ...
 4.4 – Patch Tester 4.3.3
 * Joomla 5.0 ...
 5.4 – Patch Tester 4.4.0
 * Joomla 6.0 and 6.1 – Patch Tester 5.0.0 (latest)